+3.102\10 The Standing Orders adopted by the Council of Governors may contain provisions governing its procedure for termination under these provisions and for a Governor to appeal against the decision terminating their tenure of office.

+3.112.11 A Governor:

-- 3.10 The Standing Orders adopted by the Council of Governors may contain provisions governing its procedure for termination under these provisions and for a Governor to appeal against the decision terminating their tenure of office. - 3.11 A Governor: - 3.11.1 who resigns or whose tenure of office is terminated under paragraph 3.1 of this Annex shall not be eligible to stand for re-election for a period of six years from the date of their resignation or removal from office; or - 3.11.2 whose tenure is terminated under paragraph 3.2 of this Annex shall not be eligible to stand for re-election for a period of nine years from the date of their removal from office or the date upon which any appeal against their removal from office is disposed of whichever is the later. - 3.11.3 not less than twenty percent of the Governors may, where the process leading to the possible removal of a Governor has been initiated, require the appointment of an independent assessor to consider the evidence and advise as to the appropriateness of removal.
-It will also be available to the Chairman to initiate any such independent assessment at any time. - 3.12 Where a person has been elected or appointed to be a Governor and that person becomes disqualified from that appointment that individual shall notify the Trust in writing of such disqualification as soon as practicable and in any event within fourteen days of first becoming aware of those matters which rendered the individual disqualified. - 3.13 If it comes to the notice of the Trust that a Governor is disqualified, the Trust shall immediately declare Governor disqualified and shall give the Governor notice in writing to that effect as soon as practicable. - 3.14 Upon the giving of notice under paragraphs 3.12 and 3.13 of this Annex, that person's tenure of office as a Governor shall thereupon be terminated and the individual shall cease to be a Governor and the individual's name shall be removed from the Register of Governors.
+- 2.11.1 who resigns or whose tenure of office is terminated under paragraph 2.1 of this Annex shall not be eligible to stand for re-election for a period of six years from the date of their resignation or removal from office, save where: ; or - They are a Staff Governor and have voluntarily ceased employment with the Trust and no other circumstances in paragraph 2.1 apply; - They are a Public Governor and have relocated to another public constituency and no other circumstances in paragraph 2.1 apply. - 3.11.12.11.2 whose tenure is terminated under paragraph 2.2 2.2 of this Annex shall not be eligible to stand for re-election for a period of nine years from the date of their removal from office or the date upon which any appeal against their removal from office is disposed of whichever is the later. - 3.11.22.11.3 not less than twenty percent of the Governors may, where the process leading to the possible removal of a Governor has been initiated, require the appointment of an independent assessor to consider the evidence and advise as to the appropriateness of removal.
+It will also be available to the Chairman to initiate any such independent assessment at any time. - 3.122.12 Where a person has been elected or appointed to be a Governor and that person becomes disqualified from that appointment that individual shall notify the Trust in writing of such disqualification as soon as practicable and in any event within fourteen days of first becoming aware of those matters which rendered the individual disqualified.